aniketchakraborty12/Thryssa/src/content/blogs/Top 7 Tools I Use as a Frontend Developer Every Day.md

 These are 7 tools that I use almost every day as a frontend developer, that helps boost my productivity and reduces time.
 Some honorable mentions are — Tailwind Intellisense (extension), Windsurf Plugin (extension), Chrome Devtools and Git.

 If you're just getting into frontend dev or looking to upgrade your workflow, give a few of these a try.
+Share some of your own favored tools down in the comments.

 **Until next time!**